Pharm.D. Application Process

 PCAT Testing Optional

-Effective immediately, for the remainder of the 2020 admission cycle, the Wegmans School of Pharmacy is no longer requiring the Pharmacy College Admission Test (PCAT); it is optional.
-If you believe the PCAT provides evidence of growth and academic preparedness, you are encouraged to submit the scores from the July 2020 administration to PharmCAS (code 104).
+For the 2021-2022 admission cycle, the Wegmans School of Pharmacy is not requiring the Pharmacy College Admission Test (PCAT); it is optional.
+If you believe the PCAT provides evidence of growth and academic preparedness, you are encouraged to submit PCAT scores to PharmCAS (code 104).

 Application Through PharmCAS